CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 20. Object-Oriented Programming Principles/README.md

 	public abstract bool CatchPrey(object prey);
 }

-Notice how in the example above the ordinary methods Hide() and Run() have a body, while the abstract method CatchPrey() does not.
+Notice how in the example above the ordinary methods Hide() and Run() have a body, while the abstract method `CatchPrey()`i does not.
 Notice that the methods are declared as protected.

 Here is how the implementation of the above abstraction looks like:
-Lion.cs

 public class Lion : Felidae, Reproducible<Lion>
 {
 	protected void Ambush()